Phytonutrients in Fruit and the Cancer ConnectionOctober 28, 2013

 Reference: Eating on the Wild Side by Jo Robinson

 1. Apples.
 A catastrophic decline.
 Our 9 major apples in grocery stores are almost all void of much value.
-A wild apple from Nepal measures 475 times the phytonutrient content of a Ginger Gold, or a Golden Delicious.
-A study from Japan in the 90’s showed that Fuji apples (representing modern ones) had one eithtieth (1/80) of the cancer fighting ability of Japanese heirloom apples.
-Some tips on how to get the most from your apples: buy heirloom, look for the brightly colored that have been the most sun exposed, eat the skin, and don’t get the pesticide covered ones.
+A wild apple from Nepal measures 475 times the phytonutrient content of a Ginger Gold or a Golden Delicious.
+A study from Japan in the 90’s showed that Fuji apples (representing modern ones) had one eightieth (1/80) of the cancer-fighting ability of Japanese heirloom apples.
+Some tips on how to get the most from your apples: buy heirloom, look for the brightly colored ones that have been the most sun-exposed, eat the skin, and don’t get the pesticide-covered ones.
 Pesticides cause cancer too.

 2. Blueberries.
 Once so abundant in North America, folks just went to the woods.
 Chokeberries, the wild form, have a level of 160 compared to most modern berries in the 2-5 range.
 Despite that, research from Tufts has shown that a diet of 10% blueberries completely prevent Alzheimer’s in rats.
 The ORAC score of blueberries (ORAC = Oxygen Radical Absorption Capacity) is 3500 for half a cup.
 That’s about the highest fruit in America.
-Tips: buy in mid season and freeze them.
+Tips: buy during mid-season and freeze them.
 Buy organic and pay more (less pesticide).
-Buy frozen if you need too – harvested at peak.
+Buy frozen if you need to – harvested at peak.
 And cooked blueberries have double the antioxidant.
 Cooking releases good stuff.

 4. Peaches.
 Exception to the color rule: white peaches are 3 times better than yellow.
 But then red flesh is the better yet.
 (5801 to 637 score).